-Clock Icon 5 min read
+Digital Marketing | Clock Icon 6 min read

 Why is Digital Marketing Important in Healthcare?

 Keeping up with digital trends is an endeavor—especially in an industry as ever-changing as healthcare.
-From legal restrictions and HIPAA limitations, to market structure and changing consumer behavior, healthcare marketing can be a convoluted, challenging process.
+From legal restrictions and HIPAA limitations to market structure and changing consumer behavior, healthcare marketing can be a convoluted, challenging process.
 What works for one organization may not work for the next.

 However, rather than compete, we often hear of healthcare organizations throwing in the towel by relying on outdated methods.

-The reality is that digital marketing matters more than ever.
-In 2019, digital advertising spend in the U.S. is predicted to exceed traditional advertising for the first time.
 Thanks to technological advancements—in both personal and medical technology—more emphasis has been placed on the patient experience.
-Consumers now have an unprecedented ability to research information and compare providers.
+Consumers now have an unprecedented ability to research information and compare providers, which means a presence online is more important than ever.

 1) Target Your Patients with SEO

-Digital marketing is a rare industry that allows businesses to track results in real-time.
+Digital marketing is a rare industry that allows businesses to track results in real time.
 Things such as ad copy, web page layout, and contact form placement influence how patients interact with your practice.
 Using the right data helps uncover what patients are most interested in—and how they go about searching for that information.

 2) Reach Patients at the Right Time with PPC